Incontinence, Overactive Bladder & Caffeine - A Guide

 Lilly Arya, MD, Associate Professor of Obstetrics and Gynaecology at Pennyslvania, who led the study, commented that ''What these studies are really finding [is that] high levels of caffeine are associated with urinary incontinence,".

 It must be stated for the record that Lilly Arya is also a consultant for Pfizer, Astellas, and Duramed, who are makers of incontinence drugs or products.

-So, what to do if you suffer OBS or incontinence?
+Should you drink caffeine if you suffer from OBS or incontinence?